-St James' Anglican Church was originally built on a crown grant site on the corner of William and Little Collins Streets.
+St James' Church of England was originally built on a crown grant site on the corner of William and Little Collins Streets.
 The foundation stone was laid by Charles La Trobe, Superintendent of the District of Port Philip, on the 9th November 1839.
-The new church replaced an original interdenominational timber church.

 Mr Robert Russell, a London architect and surveyor, designed the building in Colonial Georgian style, inspired by Francis Greenway's work at St James' King Street in Sydney.
-The foundations are of bluestone, and the main walls of a sandstone found in various local quarries.
-The unfinished building was opened for worship on the 2nd October 1842 and completed in 1847.
+The unfinished building was opened for worship on the 2nd October 1842.

-Much more expressive of the ambitions of "Marvellous Melbourne", then the wealthiest city in the world, St Paul's Cathedral was built during the 1880s and opened on 22nd January 1891, whereupon St James' reverted to the status of a parish church.
+Much more expressive of the ambitions of "Marvellous Melbourne", by then the wealthiest city in the world, St Paul's Cathedral was built during the 1880s and opened on 22nd January 1891, whereupon St James' reverted to the status of a parish church.
 Congregations at St James' dwindled.
 Since St James' occupied a substantial amount of valuable city land, and its modesty was something of an embarrassment to proud Melburnians, plans were made to demolish it in the early 20th Century.
-A revolt by the key Pioneer families of Melbourne, perhaps the first movement for historical preservation mounted in Melbourne, saved St James' and an agreement was struck to move it stone by numbered stone to a new site on King Street, opposite Flagstaff Gardens.
+A vigorous protest by key pioneer families of Melbourne saved St James' and an agreement was struck to move it stone by numbered stone to a new site on King Street, opposite Flagstaff Gardens.
 It was reopened at the new site on the 19th April 1914.
-Minor modifications were made, most noticeably to the third level of the belltower which became square instead of octagonal (highlighted in the pictures above), but the church is substantially in its original form.